Isaccea: Modern history

-During the wars between the Russians and the Turks of the 18th and 19th centuries, it occupied by each side for several times, being several times set on fire and almost completely destroyed.
+During the wars between the Russian Empire and the Ottoman Empire of the 18th and 19th centuries, Isaccea was occupied by each side for several times, being several times set on fire and almost completely destroyed and left abandoned by both sides.

 During the Prut River Campaign (1711), the Russians tried to block the Ottomans crossing of the Danube at Isaccea, but failing to do so, the two armies clashed at Stănilești, on the Prut River.

 Isaccea was besieged three times in the 1770s: in 1770, 1771 and 1779: in 1771, it was conquered by the Russians in the wake of the Battle of Kagul, the Russians destroying the fortifications and the mosques.
 Unlike many other settlements in the region, it was not razed, but after ten years of devastating war, only 150 houses were still standing.

-Near Isaccea, the Russian flotilla commanded by José de Ribas clashed with and captured the Turkish flotilla during the Russo-Turkish War (1787–1792).
+Near Isaccea, the Russian flotilla commanded by José de Ribas clashed with and captured the Ottoman flotilla during the Russo-Turkish War (1787–1792).
 The Ottoman defenders of Isaccea fled, destroying the fortifications left behind.
-After a while, the Turkish regained it, being recaptured by Lieutenant-General Galitzine in March 1791.
+After a while, the Ottomans regained it, being recaptured by Lieutenant-General Galitzine in March 1791.

 During the Russo-Turkish War (1828–1829), the Russian Army crossed the Danube at Isaccea, but the Ottoman garrison of the Isaccea fortress surrendered without resistance.
-A local legend explains the existence of a mound near the old bridge this way: during the Russo-Turkish wars a Turkish general accused of treason was buried alive (horse included), each of his soldiers being forced to bring a fez full of dirt and throw it over the general.
+A local legend explains the existence of a mound near the old bridge this way: during the Russo-Turkish wars an Ottoman general accused of treason was buried alive (horse included), each of his soldiers being forced to bring a fez full of dirt and throw it over the general.

 In 1853, during the Crimean War, it was besieged again by the Russians, before the war theatre moved to Crimea.
 In December of that year, The Times of London noted that "Isaktchi" had a fortified castle and a garrison of 1500 men, but that it was simply a "port of observation" on the river.

 After the war, a European Danube Commission was established, which decided to clear the silt at the mouths of the Danube, between Isaccea and the Black Sea; however, the increased trade on the Danube affected Isaccea but little.